mwin1201/Challenge-6-Weather-Dashboard/README.md

 # Challenge-6-Weather-Dashboard

 ## Description
 This weather dashboard allows users to search for cities around the world and instantly see the current weather as well as a 5-day forecast.
 Helpful weather icons display weather conditions for each day alongside temperature, wind speed, humidity, and uv-index information.
 Each city searched is saved as a button below the search box for quicker search ability.
-These values are saved in LocalStorage and loaded upon loading the dashboard.
+These values are saved in LocalStorage and loaded upon opening the dashboard.
 A maximum of 5 saved searches is allowed.

 ## Screenshots
 Title